Our Metals

 CARE

-Gold in its purest form (24K) will not tarnish; however, the base metals alloyed with 14K/18K gold can react when exposed to certain chemicals (perfumes, chlorine, hairspray, harsh cleaning products etc.).
+Pure gold (24K) does not tarnish, but the base metals alloyed with it can react when exposed to certain chemicals like perfumes, chlorine, hairspray, and harsh cleaning products.
+The higher the karat, the less likely the gold is to discolour.

-Scratches and scuffs from everyday wear can be expected and can be removed by a jeweller via a jewellery polishing machine.
-At LOUISE JEAN, we offer a complimentary annual clean and service on all of our rings.
+Scratches and scuffs from daily wear are normal and can be polished out by a jeweller.
+At LOUISE JEAN, we offer a complimentary annual cleaning and service for all our rings.

 Yellow Gold: